 In some cases, skin grafting may be needed to close or cover the burn.
-A skin graft is a piece of healthy skin from one part of the body that is removed and put on an area that needs skin.
+A skin graft is a piece of healthy skin from another part of the body that is removed and put on an area that needs skin.
 The burn area that’s covered is called the graft site.
 The area where a piece of skin is taken is called the donor site.
 After a skin graft, the donor site looks like a scrape.
 After a skin graft:

 - A dressing is left on the graft site for a few days before it's changed.
 The site needs to be still and protected to start to heal.

 - The donor site usually heals in about 2 weeks.

 What are possible complications of a third-degree burn in a child?